Joshua-Macleod/FME_analysis/README.md

 6. [Phage and Plasmid detection and mass screening](Phage_and_Plasmid_Screening.md)

 # Packages Used
 The following packages and tools (and their respective dependencies) were used in this project.
-Many thanks to authors and contributors - your work is greatly appreciated and a superb contribution to science.
+Many thanks to authors and contributors.

 [ABRicate](https://github.com/tseemann/abricate)
 [Bakta](https://github.com/oschwengers/bakta)